admhpr/craigy/README.md

 # Craigy

-A program to bulk post items for sale to Craislist
+A program to bulk post items for sale to Craislist..

 ## Getting Started